Mbaqban/hebb_rule/README.md

 andnot_net.test()

 ```
-this data set and outputs refers to andnot logical oprator
+this data set and outputs refers to andnot logical oprator <br>
 NOTE : the outputs must be bipolar